-Company-wide Objectives and Key Results help align teams, ensuring all members are working toward the same goals.
-They provide clarity throughout the whole organization about what a company’s most important priorities are at the moment.
+Company-wide Objectives and Key Results (OKRs) help align teams, ensuring all members are working toward the same goals.
+They provide clarity throughout a whole organization to reveal a company’s most important and current priorities.

 That might sound like a simple task, but according to Aaron Levie, CEO and founder of the enterprise cloud company Box, “At any given time, some significant percentage of people are working on the wrong things.
-The challenging knowing which ones.”
+The challenge is knowing which ones.”

 Even those at the top aren’t immune to misalignment.
 Only one-third of 11,000 senior executives and managers could list their company’s top three priorities, revealed a 2015 survey conducted by the MIT Sloan School of Management and the London Business School.
 That’s a huge problem.
 A company can be tugged in too many separate directions over time as departments and employees make decisions without clearly set priorities.

 This is all preventable.
-By defining company-wide OKRs your whole organization is collectively committing to the same objectives.
-As OKRs cascade down an organization, departments, teams, and individuals become accountable for ensuring specific KRs are completed.
-However, by committing to the same goals everyone in the organization becomes responsible for supporting each other in order to accomplish them.
+By defining company-wide OKRs, your whole organization is collectively committing to the same Objectives.
+As OKRs cascade down an organization, departments, teams, and individuals become accountable for ensuring specific Key Results are completed.
+However, by committing to the same goals, everyone in the organization becomes responsible for supporting each other in order to accomplish them.
 Following the OKR process leads to increased employee engagement.

 A company-wide OKR pulls everyone in the same direction, serving as your team’s North Star.